Get

 In some cases, your dog may be tugging on your clothes simply because they’re bored or lonely.
 If this is the case, one simple solution could be to find them a playmate.
 Alternatively, you could consider adopting another dog to keep your current dog company.
 If that’s not an option, you might want to schedule regular playdates for your dog with other dogs in the neighborhood.

-two dogs playing at the beach
+two dogs playing in the field with ball

-5. Find a Replacement Activity
+4. Find a Replacement Activity

 Sometimes, dogs tug on their owners’ clothes out of excitement or to get attention.
 In these cases, the best way to stop the problem is to find a replacement activity for your dog.
 Try embracing the dog when you get home, or try a quick game of fetch.